HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 The art consists of the study of techniques using Jo (short staff) usually against Bokken (wooden sword) and/or Shoto (wooden short sword).

-This comprises of three area's of study:- kihon waza (solo basic techniques), uchikomi (partnered basic techniques) and kata (solo and partnered prearranged forms).
+This comprises of three area's of study:- Tandoku dosa (solo basic techniques), sotai dosa (partnered basic techniques) and kata (solo and partnered prearranged forms).

 TAIJUTSU